 - Year 7 – Geography fieldwork (including an investigation at TMCS), World Knowledge, Geography of the UK, Map Skills and GIS, Global Biomes.

-- Year 8 – We take a thematic approach to ensure students connect their geographical understanding; Population, Urban Challenges, Inequalities in global development, Resource management, Tectonic Hazards, Climate Change and Coastal Landscapes.
+- Year 8 – We take a thematic approach to ensure pupils connect their geographical understanding; Population, Urban Challenges, Inequalities in global development, Resource management, Tectonic Hazards, Climate Change and Coastal Landscapes.

 Geography at KS4

 Geography GCSE is an exciting and relevant course which studies both physical and human themes and the link between them.
-Students will travel the world from their classroom, exploring case studies in the United Kingdom (UK), higher income countries (HICs), newly emerging economies (NEEs) and lower income countries (LICs).
+Pupils will travel the world from their classroom, exploring case studies in the United Kingdom (UK), higher income countries (HICs), newly emerging economies (NEEs) and lower income countries (LICs)

 - Paper 1 – Living with the physical environment: Natural hazards, Tropical rainforests, cold environments, coastal and river landscapes – (35%)